dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  When art dresses in worn-out material it is most easily recognized as art.
+  When you have got an elephant by the hind legs and he is trying to run away, it's best to let him run.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1193 days)
+## 🌟 Experiences (1194 days)

 ### 🧮 Programming languages